 The Victorians considered mums a flower that represented friendship and well-wishes for people in need of rest, so deep red mums (which represented passion) were rarely passed around in that society.
-Mums are also the flowers that represent the royal family of the Japanese emperor.
+Mums also represent the royal family of the Japanese emperor.

-Floral specialists in the U.S. generally consider that the chrysanthemum means cheerfulness and positivity, but in New Orleans it is only used for All Saints Day celebrations and has become a symbol of the honored dead.
-It’s called one of the Four Gentlemen in Chinese culture, which reflects the flower’s importance as a symbol in artwork.
+Floral specialists in the U.S. generally consider that the chrysanthemum means cheerfulness and positivity, but in New Orleans, it is only used for All Saints Day celebrations and has become a symbol of the honored dead.
+It’s called one of the Four Gentlemen in Chinese culture, reflecting the flower’s importance as a symbol in artwork.

 Mums are also the traditional flower of choice for Mother’s Day gifts in Australia.

 Currently, there are around 30 species of chrysanthemum.
 It is one of the most cultivated flowers in the world.
 Its popularity has grown to the point that it is considered the true queen of autumn flowers.
 According to Feng shui, they attract laughter and joy.